Drug And Alcohol Addiction In Columbia, South Carolina

-Columbia, located in Richland County, is the capital and second-largest city in South Carolina with an estimated population of 134,309.
+Columbia, located in Richland County, is the capital and second-largest city in South Carolina with an estimated population of 129,482 as of 2020.
 With major interstate roads leading to and from drug hotspots like Atlanta and Charlotte, Columbia suffers from the trafficking of illicit substances.
 The University of South Carolina and Fort Jackson, a local US Army base, also contribute to the city’s size and substance abuse issues.

 Columbia’s Opioid Crisis

-Columbia’s opioid crisis began with the increase in pain killer prescriptions and the practice of “doctor shopping” (i.e. visiting multiple doctors for additional prescriptions).
-Five million pain killer prescriptions are filled annually in South Carolina—nearly one prescription for every South Carolinian.
+Columbia’s Opioid crisis began with the increase in pain killer prescriptions and the practice of “doctor shopping” (i.e., visiting multiple doctors for additional prescriptions).
+Five million pain killer prescriptions have been filled annually in South Carolina—nearly 1 prescription for every South Carolinian.

-Many individuals develop opioid dependencies and addictions after regular use of prescription opioids—even when they follow the instructions on their prescription.
-Since 2015, the State Law Enforcement Division has seen a 650% increase in the number of drug cases involving fentanyl—an opioid 50 to 100 times stronger than morphine, prescribed after surgery or during cancer treatment.
+Many individuals develop Opioid dependencies and addictions after regular use of prescription Opioids—even when they follow the instructions on their prescription.
+The State Law Enforcement Division has seen a 650% increase in the number of drug cases involving Fentanyl—an Opioid 50 to 100 times stronger than Morphine, prescribed after surgery or during cancer treatment.

-In 2016, South Carolina Emergency Medical Services treated opioid overdoses nearly 17 times a day.
-That same year, the number of opioid-related deaths was twice as high as the number of homicides or drunk driving deaths, and 70.3% of all drug overdose deaths involved opioids.
+In one year, South Carolina Emergency Medical Services treated Opioid overdoses nearly 17 times a day.
+That same year, the number of Opioid-related deaths was twice as high as the number of homicides or drunk driving deaths, and 70.3% of all drug overdose deaths involved Opioids.

-The following year, the rise in opioid use in South Carolina led to a 14% increase in fatal overdoses involving heroin—a drug many painkiller users turn to once they are no longer able to secure a prescription legally or when medication ceases to produce the same effects.
-State data shows that 4 of 5 heroin users in the state took prescription opioids before their heroin use began.
-Richland County, with the majority of its constituents living in Columbia, has some of the highest rates of overdose death and Naloxone administrations in the state.
+The following year, the rise in Opioid use in South Carolina led to a 14% increase in fatal overdoses involving Heroin—a drug many painkiller users turn to once they are no longer able to secure a prescription legally or when medication ceases to produce the same effects.
+State data shows that 4 of 5 heroin users in the state took prescription Opioids before their heroin use began.
+Richland County, with the majority of its constituents living in Columbia, has had some of the highest rates of overdose death and Naloxone administrations in the state.

-In 2017, the governor of South Carolina declared a statewide public health emergency to combat opioid deaths and signed an executive order limiting initial, post-hospital prescriptions for addictive drugs.
+A public health emergency was declared in South Carolina to combat Opioid deaths; an executive order was signed limiting initial, post-hospital prescriptions for addictive drugs.

 Columbia suffers from more alcohol-related injuries and deaths than other parts of the state due in large part to its large population of college-age residents.
-South Carolina ranks in the top five states for number of alcohol-related vehicle accidents and deaths.
-In 2016, alcohol-related hospital transportations increased 158% at the University of South Carolina from the previous year.
-The majority of these transportations were individuals under the legal drinking age of 21.
+South Carolina ranks in the top 5 states for number of alcohol-related vehicle accidents and deaths.

-Data shows that the university has a 7% higher rate of heavy- and binge drinking among first-year students than the national average.
-Unfortunately, USC’s drinking statistics rated higher than the national average in every category.
+Data shows that the University Of South Carolina has had a 7% higher rate of heavy and binge drinking among first-year students than the national average.
+Unfortunately, USC’s drinking statistics have rated higher than the national average in every category.
 Five Points, a neighborhood popular among students, faces increasing amounts of alcohol-related crimes (such as vandalism and assault).
 Curbing alcohol use and abuse has become a point of contention for students and residents in Columbia after the deaths of some USC students from alcohol poisoning.

 The DAODAS has also launched multiple initiatives to combat abuse disorders.
 Its Screening, Brief Intervention, and Referral to Treatment (SBIRT) Initiative is designed to “identify and intervene with patients who are at a moderate or high risk for psychological or other healthcare problems related to their substance use, as well as related healthcare costs.”
 The program increases access to services for communities that are traditionally underserved.